-Mr. Campbell said Mr. Rozine would be available on May 28th, which was why the applicant had requested a postponement until that date.
+Mr. Campbell said Dr. Roseen of the UNH Stormwater Center would be available on May 28th, which was why the applicant had requested a postponement until that date.

-Richard Kelley MOVED to postpone until May 28, 2008, at the request of the applicant, the Public Hearing on a Conservation Subdivision Application submitted by Joseph Caldarola, Portsmouth, New Hampshire for subdivision of one lot into9 lots, at the property located at the corner of Bagdad Road and Canney Road, in the Residential B Zoning District.
+Richard Kelley MOVED to postpone until May 28, 2008, at the request of the applicant, the Public Hearing on a Conservation Subdivision Application submitted by Joseph Caldarola, Portsmouth, New Hampshire for subdivision of one lot into 9 lots, at the property located at the corner of Bagdad Road and Canney Road, in the Residential B Zoning District.
 Steve Roberts SECONDED the motion, and it PASSED 6-0.